Percud/Rev_Docking/README.md

 procedure_reverse_docking_p.pl rd_conf_HTML_PLP.txt
 ```

-Coordinates to center the grid can be obtained through a list of pdb_id chain_id  residue_number
+List of pdb files with coordinates to center the grid can be obtained through a list of pdb_id chain_id  residue_number
 with the following utility:

 ```
-Utility_scripts/procedure_get_coord_from_resn.pl Human/Human_Orf_pred.resn Human/pdb
+Utility_scripts/procedure_get_coord_from_resn.pl -a NZ Human/Human_Orf_pred.resn Human/pdb
 ```